Vauban, Freiburg: History

 The site was originally developed as a military base in 1936 and was taken over after World War II by the French forces occupying the region.
 The military left in 1992.
 Over a period of some years the vacant structures were occupied by various tribes of hippies and anarchists.
 Following battles with the city government, squatters won the rights to four of the original twenty barracks.
+Some former occupants of these structures have taken up residence in a diverse assortment of cars, vans, and retired civil service vehicles, forming what has been named Wagenplatz.

 At the same time a group called "Forum Vauban" was pressing the City Council to develop the site in an eco-friendly way.
 The remaining 38 hectares were acquired by Freiburg City Council, who delegated the mandatory community consultation to Forum Vauban.
 This collaboration between the Council and Forum Vauban led to the masterplan with its car-free concept.

 Most of the individual plots were sold to community-led housing ('Baugruppen') groups whose bids were assessed against criteria favouring families with children, older people and Freiburg residents.
 Some Baugruppen were formed by architects, others by prospective residents planning varying elements of self-build.
 Some of the other plots were sold to private developers.

 Another part of the site was developed for student dormitories for the University of Freiburg.
-Some former occupants of these structures have taken up residence in a diverse assortment of cars, vans, and retired civil service vehicles, forming what has been named Wagenplatz.

 More "alternative" projects have, among other things, converted old barracks at a low cost, such as S.U.S.I., a self-governing independent residential initiative that, through an alternative living concept, developed living spaces for students as well as subsidized housing.
 A self-governing "Community Centre Building 037" (Stadtteilzentrum Haus 037) has been established in one of the preserved barracks.
 Some former barracks were occupied in early 2005, as they would have been demolished.

 Vauban has 5,267 residents as of 2020.